YPares/arpligner/README.md

 ## How to use it

-Arpligner has two modes: Single-instance and Multi-instance.
+Arpligner has two modes: Multi-channel and Multi-instance.

-In Single-instance mode, Arpligner expects to be fed MIDI data on at least 2
+In Multi-channel mode, Arpligner expects to be fed MIDI data on at least 2
 channels:

 - Channel 16, which will be treated as the "chord" channel ("track")